io-gui/io/docs/tsdoc/classes/IoTheme.md

 IoThemeSingleton.theme = 'dark';
 ```

-CSS color variables such as `'--ioColor'` and `'--ioBackgroundColor'` are mapped to numeric properties `ioColor` and `ioBackgroundColor`.
+CSS color variables such as `'--iotColor'` and `'--iotBackgroundColor'` are mapped to numeric properties `iotColor` and `iotBackgroundColor`.

 ## Hierarchy